-Every year in September, we organize the Biomolecular Mass Spectrometry course.
+Every year in September, we organize the Advanced Biomolecular Mass Spectrometry course.
 In recent years, the field of biomolecular mass spectrometry has grown rapidly through the introduction of various new methods.
 The course aims to give an overview of the present state-of-the-art in Biomolecular Mass Spectrometry, highlighting several recent applications in chemistry, pharmacy, biology and medicine.

 The advanced Biomolecular Mass Spectrometry course is meant for those who wish to learn more about the new developments in mass spectrometry and how they may contribute to their own area of research.
 Additionally, the course is also meant for active mass spectrometrists who want to update or broaden their knowledge in the area of biomedical applications.